For help with a specific bibliography, please consult its Help Page:

 Capital letters, diacritics: No search depends on the correct use of capital letters or diacritics: “Alcácer, Alcacer, alcácer, alcacer, alcaçer” all return “Alcácer.”

 Asterisk as placeholder / wildcard: The asterisk is a placeholder for one or more characters anywhere in a word.
 In BETA WORK a search for Author “jac*” returns “Jacobo de Benavente, Jacobo de las Leyes, Jacobus de Voragine,” etc. In BITAGAP WORK, for Incipit, “estr*” returns “estromento, estrumento, estranna, estremos,” etc.

 IDs (texid, cnum, manid, bibid, bioid): Unique IDs are assigned to each text (texid), each example of the text that survives (cnum), each manuscript or printed edition in which a text appears (manid), each secondary bibliographic item (bibid), and each person (bioid).
-If you know these IDs, you may use them within quotation marks in the field Key words or numbers on any search page.
-For example, in WORK, in Key words or numbers search for “texid 1141” using quotation marks.
+If you know these IDs, you may use them within quotation marks in the field Simple search on any search page.
+For example, in WORK, use “Simple search” to find “texid 1141” using quotation marks.
 Then use your browser's “Find” feature to locate more precisely the specific record among those returned.
 Note: in some cases the “Find” feature is case- and/or diacritic-sensitive.
 Note also that the same ID number may be used in more than one bibliography.
 Thus bioid 1031 is the record for Íñigo López de Mendoza, 1. marqués de Santillana in BETA, while in BITECA it is that of Pseudo-Claudianus